ajain202/deliwer/README.md

 ## About

-This is the source code for [Deliwer](https://vedda121.github.io/deliwer/), a local-delivery platform.
+This is the source code for [Deliwer](https://vedda121.github.io/deliwer/), a local delivery-management platform.
-The application was bootstrapped using react.
+The application was bootstrapped using React.
 The application makes use of Tailwind CSS, which is a utility-first CSS framework.

 ## Prerequisites